WWE News: Big-Time Title Match Announced For ‘Monday Night Raw’ In New Orleans

 Well, as if this week’s show from New Orleans wasn’t already big enough, WWE decided to add in a huge championship bout.
 It is a title bout that will either have a new United States Champion or it will make the current title-holder look like the best wrestler in the world.

-As reported by WrestleZone, WWE has officially announced a 2-on-1 Handicap Match for the United States Title.
+As reported by WrestleZone, WWE has officially announced a two-on-one Handicap Match for the United States Title.
 Roman Reigns will put his belt on the line against the team of Jeri-KO which consists of Chris Jericho and WWE Universal Champion Kevin Owens.

 Now, this is not a Triple Threat Match as has been reported by some, but it will indeed be a Handicap Match.
 All three men will not be against one another, but it will be Chris Jericho and Kevin Owens against Roman Reigns.
 If either member of Jeri-KO pin Reigns, they become the new United States champion.